Turning Delhi into a paradise was no child’s play.

 Even saying it thrice will make you feel orgasmic (try it).

-I Told People I was Their “Savior” (and They Believed Me)
+I Told People I Was Their “Savior” (and They Believed Me)

 So that’s exactly what I did.
 But I didn’t work alone.